iwilliams/ember-emblr/README.md

 ## Usage

 Emblr injects the service `emblrStore` into your apps routes and controllers.
 You can then use this service to retrieve posts.
+There are 3 methods available for retrieving your blogs data.
+This plugin is still in development, so these are subject to change.

+#### `emblrStore.getPage(int pageNumber)`
+Will retrieve a page of posts, where the number returned is the amount of posts per page you have set in your Tumblr settings.
+The page index starts at 1, so `emblrStore.getPage(1)` will return an array posts from the most recent page of your blog.

+#### `emblrStore.getPost(int postId)`
+Will return a post object matching the id supplied.

 ## Running